 The OdySea Aquarium has a number other experience that we think you will enjoy as well.

 The first of these include the Penguin Encounter.
 Since the African black-footed penguins are so cute, you might want to get a true up-close encounter with them.
 This encounter lets you play with them and learn more about them from personal trainers.

 Each encounter is limited to 8 people and usually lasts about 45-minutes.
 Guests must be 8 years or older and accompanied by an adult.
-You have to book in advance and the extra fee of $49.95 in addition to your entrance fee.
+You have to book in advance and the extra fee of $59.95 in addition to your entrance fee if bought online.

 The SeaTREK Helmet Diving experience will let you dive into the deep and pretend like you are in the sea.
 There really is nothing like this since you are safe, and the certified guides will help you swim among loads of sea life and touch them as they move around you.

 This experience lasts about 1-hour and is limited to 8 people.
 You need to book in advance and the minimum age is 9 years old.
 Children 9 - 14 years of age must be accompanied by an adult.
-It costs $99.95 in addition to the normal ticket price.
+It costs $64.95 in addition to the normal ticket price if bought online.

-If you, or your kids, are shark lovers, then the Experience the Shark Tour is perfect for you.
+If you, or your kids, are shark lovers, then the Shark Behind the Scenes Tour is perfect for you.
 You will get to go up to the top of Shark Waters and get right up to the edge of the pool.
 You will also be able to go by the kitchen for the sharks and see what a shark eats and how they take care of them.

 Each tour is limited to 12 people and last about 30 minutes.
 Children must be 6 years or older and accompanied by an adult.
-The tours cost $9.95 in addition to your entrance fee.
+The tours cost $9.95 in addition to your entrance fee if bought online.

 The Aquarium is a fully self-guided attraction.
 You can rent a Audio Tour for $5 which can be shared by two people.
 It will give you more facts and fun stories about the animals and adventures.